-You know, I’ve been training and working in life coaching for over four years and I have come across so many brilliant people working in the industry that it makes me really proud to be a coach.
+You know, I’ve been training and working in life coaching since about 2012 and I have come across so many brilliant people working in the industry that it makes me really proud to be a coach.

 I’ve worked with:

 - confidence coaches who get you over your fear of showing up in the world

 - business coaches who help you to really skyrocket your business

 - career coaches who help you to get into the right job and climb the ladder

 - health coaches who help you to become the fittest, healthiest version of you